SAFETY & HEALTH

 Timely payment of tuition and fees is imperative to insure the smooth operation of the school.
 Families must be current in tuition payments to the school.
 Students will not be permitted to take exams or be issued grades, transcripts or a diploma if accounts are in arrears.
 Students with accounts in arrears will be asked to withdraw.
 If a financial hardship arises, parents should contact the school to discuss financial arrangements.

 Parent-teacher conferences are scheduled in the fall coinciding with first quarter reports.
 Additionally, either a teacher or parent may initiate a conference at any time during the school year.
-Parents who wish to speak to individual teachers may call their departmental office to leave a message.
-Alternatively, parents may choose to contact their student’s advisor.
-In either case, a return phone call should be placed in a timely fashion to discuss the situation or to set up a conference if necessary.
+Parents who wish to speak to individual teachers may email or message the teacher individually through Schoology.
+Please address concerns in a timely fashion to discuss the situation or to set up a conference if necessary.
 If academic problems persist, parents, students and teachers can consult with the Head of School or a Principal.

 Appropriate Parent Behavior